ENES BAYRAKLI • FARID HAFEZ

-As the leading think tank in Turkey, SETA felt an urgent need to address this problem.
+Since Islamophobia or anti-Muslim racism has become a growing threat in European societies, we – the editors – felt an urgent need to address this problem.
 In fact, there are still people denying the very existence of racism against Muslims.
-Many state and civil society institutions, from the Fundamental Rights Agency (FRA) to the countless civil society organisations throughout Europe, have done priceless work to prove and establish the opposite.
-Yet, institutions like the FRA publish only irregular reports on a restricted number of countries while most civil society organisations tackle racism in general and only few focus on Islamophobia in particular – this is the urgent gap our report wishes to fill.
+Many state and civil society institutions have done priceless work to prove and establish the opposite: from the Fundamental Rights Agency (FRA) to the countless civil society organisations throughout Europe.
+Yet, institutions like the FRA publish only irregular reports on a restricted number of countries while most civil society organisations tackle racism in general and only few focus on Islamophobia in specific – this is the urgent gap our report wishes to fill.

 The European Islamophobia Report (EIR) is an annual report, which is presented for the first time this year.
 It currently comprises 25 national reports regarding each state and the tendencies of Islamophobia in each respective country.
 The current report features the work of 37 extraordinary scholars.
 In the years to come we will attempt to cover even more countries.
 This report aims to enable policymakers as well as the public to discuss the issue of Islamophobia with the help of qualitative data.
 At the same time, several of its unique characteristic features make a difference to the current state of the debate on Islamophobia.

 Contribution of this report